Man who tried to kill wife by suffocating her with plastic bag jailed 3 years, 3 months

 When he realised that she was unconscious but breathing, he took the gold chain around her neck, went straight to pawn it, then shared the spoils with his mistress.

-A charge of theft for stealing his wife's gold chain and a wallet containing $300 was taken into consideration.
+A charge for stealing his wife's gold chain and wallet containing $300 was taken into consideration.

-His wife, hospital nurse Ellapur Selvi Chanthenatever, 56, submitted a letter to the court pleading for leniency, saying that she has forgiven him.
+His wife, hospital nurse Ellapur Selvi Chanthenatever, 56, submitted a letter to the court saying that she has forgiven him.

 The one year without her husband, who was remanded in custody after he was arrested in April last year, had been a "trying time" for her and their children, and caused her "many sleepless nights", she said.